passcert-project/pw_generator_server/README.md

 **Example**: `./generate_bw_passwords.py 10 10passwordsbw.txt` will generate 10 passwords to the file `10passwordsbw.txt`

+You can define what character classes you want to include by using these arguments combined:

+-u (include uppercase)
+-l (include lowercase)
+-n (include numbers)
+-s (include special characters)

+If you want to generate a password with only letters, both upper and lowercase, use `-ul`.
+If you want to use only symbols, use `-s`.
+If you want every character class, use `-ulns`.

+The default is `-uln`.

 **NOTE:** This script may take a while.
 For 100 passwords, it takes about 1 minute.
 For 1000 passwords, it takes about 10 minutes.

 ---